hebilidu/DI_Hackaton_May_2021/README.md

 As these steps are iterated over different source sites, the first step will always require additional work, while step two and three should require few modifications.

+### Tools that have been used for this project.
+I've tried to use a bit of everything:
+- scrapy (as a Python module),
+- virtual environment,
+- sqlite,
+- Python,
+- html,
+- css,
+- JavaScript